Colne Valley viaduct

 Constructing the viaduct

-Engineers from HS2 Ltd’s main works contractor are constructing and installing 292 piles under the ground to support the viaduct piers.
+Over the next year, engineers from HS2 Ltd’s main works contractor Align JV – a team made up of Bouygues Travaux Publics, Sir Robert McAlpine, and VolkerFitzpatrick – will construct 292 piles under the ground to support the viaduct piers.

 On top of each group of piles – some of which will go up to 55m into the ground – a concrete pile cap will support the pier which will in turn support the full 6,000 tonne weight of the bridge structure above.
 Instead of hammering the piles into the ground, holes will be bored before being backfilled to create the pile.
 The main deck of the viaduct will be built in sections at a temporary factory nearby before being assembled from north to south.